Tristram P. Coffin: Career

 During his career he was also a guest professor at UCLA, the University of Rhode Island, Providence College, and in 1962 and 1963 was a Visiting Professor of Literature at the US Military Academy at West Point, one of the first civilians to lecture there.
 Upon retirement, he became a Lecturer in Folklore at Providence College and at the University of Rhode Island.

 Affiliations

 Coffin was a former Secretary-Treasurer of the American Folklore Society, as well as Editor of their Memoir and their Bibliographical Series and was elected a Fellow of that group.
 A 1953 Guggenheim Fellow, he was the 20th century's top scholar of ballad texts, is listed in the Who's Who in America Millennium Edition, and was highly regarded internationally.

-He was a member of the Phi Beta Kappa Society and Delta Upsilon fraternity.
+He was a member of Phi Beta Kappa society and Delta Upsilon fraternity.
 His club memberships included the Merion Cricket Club (Haverford, Pennsylvania), the URI University Club (Kingston, Rhode Island), The Dunes Club and the Point Judith Country Club (both Narragansett, Rhode Island).